 Lunch here is superb: we sat by the pool and ate Greek salad with huge grilled shrimps, and seared rare yellow-fin tuna with Asian style noodles.

-Dinner can be a laidback affair in the bar with cool music playing, or a totally private experience where ambitious young chef Spencer Graves brings Pacific Rim flavours to freshly caught local fish.
-Young staff are attentive and very friendly: you soon feel among friends.
+Dinner can be a laidback affair in the bar with cool music playing, or a totally private experience where the chef brings Pacific Rim flavours to freshly caught local fish.
+Staff are attentive and very friendly: you soon feel among friends.

 Most romantic of all, ask for a dinner in the poolside gazebo: you’ll be completely alone, eating by candlelight from a table decorated with flowers: our amuse bouche of seared scallops on a bed of quinoa was sublime, followed by a tangy sea bass ceviche, then fettucini with spicy fish.
 Dessert was a delicate passion fruit cheesecake.

 - Walk down the winding path through leafy gardens to find an organic shaped infinity pool tumbling into a wider pool where you can swim backstroke and gaze up at flor blanca trees, heavy with scented white blossom